strvcom/ios-chat-component/README.md

 ##### After init

-Few calls (eg. load conversations) can get into task manager stack even chat core is not connected yet.
-Those stay in stack, and after init is completed, are run again.
+Few calls (e.g. load conversations) can get into the task manager's stack, although chat core is not connected yet.
+Those tasks remain in the queue and, after the core is loaded, are run again.

 ##### Background task

-Calls attributed background task will try to continue after app goes to background.
+Calls attributed background task will try to continue after app goes to the background.
 At first all tasks are hooked to app register to background.
-Secondary if ios 13+ and still unfinished tasks in stack then BGSCheduledTask is used to activate app after some time to re-run those tasks.
-If older version of iOS then background fetch is used.
+Secondary if iOS version is 13+ and still unfinished tasks in stack, then BGSCheduledTask is used to activate the app after some time to re-run those tasks.
+If an older version of iOS then background fetch is used.

 ##### Background thread